 Oh, I was buying the Technics.
 The turntable, the receiver, the speakers that came up to my waist.
 All of it.
 I lugged it all home, plugged it all in, and listened to this song again, safely ensconced in the woodpanelling of my childhood — but yet forever changed by a world of equalizer settings, pre-set radio-station buttons, a volume knob the size of my fist and, yeah, Alan Parsons. — Nick DeRiso

 “THE VOICE” (I ROBOT, 1977): With a wah-wah guitar, a circular bass pulse and dramatic symphony swirls, it might be Alan Parsons circa 1977 but it conjures up the the Temptations or Isaac Hayes, circa 1971.
-Regardless, this odd hybrid of “Papa Was A Rolling Stone” and “The Theme From Shaft” about being under constant surveillance had a couple of cool things about to go along with the pimped out groove.
+Regardless, this song — an odd hybrid of “Papa Was A Rolling Stone” and “The Theme From Shaft” focusing on the prescient idea of being under constant surveillance — had a couple of cool things about to go along with the pimped-out groove.

 For one, it’s got an actual bass solo in the middle (OK, so the lines might have been completely scripted, but still) that’s played amidst these string swirls, a chukka-chukka guitar and handclaps.
 And then there’s a vocoder growling “he’s gonna get you” finishing the end of the lines sung by a very British-sounding Steve Harley.

-Parsons and longtime late partner Woolfson, working again alongside orchestral flourishes by Andrew Powell, build a propulsive bed on “Paseo” for Project veteran Ian Bairnson’s memorably romantic, perfectly proportioned Spanish guitar interludes.
-Like the record itself, which clocks in at under 39 minutes, this tune ends too soon.
-But it seemed to return this group to its original intent – just in time, unfortunately, to break up.
-Woolfson would later be felled by kidney cancer in 2009. – Nick DeRiso
+Still, give credit to Parsons and longtime partner Woolfson, working again alongside orchestral flourishes by Andrew Powell, for trying to return this group to its original intent — just in time, unfortunately, to break up.
+Woolfson would later be tragically felled by kidney cancer in 2009. — Nick DeRiso